data-8/kubeadm-bootstrap/README.md

    d.
 An nginx ingress that is installed on all nodes - this is used to get
       network traffic into the cluster.
 This is installed via helm.

+   e.
+Credentials to access the kubernetes cluster in the currently running user's
+      `~/.kube/config` directory.

    The master node is also marked as schedulable - this might not be ideal if you are running a large cluster, but is useful otherwise.
 This also means